 - a.
 The Company is authorized to issue an unlimited number of common shares. - b.
 During the six-month ended June 30, 2018, the Company issued the following shares: - (i) The Company completed a non-brokered private placement with several closings of 9,405,729 units at a price of \$0.47 per unit ("Unit") for gross proceeds of \$4,377,620, including funds held in trust in December 2017.
 Each Unit is comprised of one common share and one common share purchase warrant ("Non-Brokered Private Placement Warrant").
-The Non-Brokered Private Placement Warrants are exercisable for \$0.58 per common share from the date of issue until such date as is 18 months following the completion of a going-public transaction.
+The Non-Brokered Private Placement Warrant").
+The Non-Brokered Private Placement Warrant" trans are exercisable for \$0.58 per common share from the date of issue until such date as is 18 months following the completion of a going-public transaction.
 The Company incurred \$49,992 of share issuance costs relating to this issuance, which has been capitalized as share issue costs.